 Truebill is a free app with optional paid services as well as a Smart Savings feature.
 Here's a list of things that would show up as a Truebill charge or transfer on your bank or credit card statement.

-Premium Services - If you are seeing a monthly transaction of $3, $4, $5, or $6 from Truebill, this is likely for Truebill Premium services.
+- Premium membership- If you are seeing a monthly transaction of $3, $4, $5, or $6 from Truebill, this is likely for Truebill Premium membership.
 If you see a one time transaction of $36 or $48, this is likely for our annual Premium membership.
 When signing up for Premium users can choose a whole dollar amount as low as $3 / mo.
 You can cancel your subscription at any time from the Truebill App under Settings -> Premium and selecting Modify Payment at the bottom of the app.